sebftw/Eiko/README.md

 <!-- END_MATLAB_ONLY -->

 ### Installing Eiko for Python
 Eiko can be installed using `pip install eiko`.
-However, we recommend using the automated installer script [install_eiko_python.bat](https://github.com/sebftw/Eiko/releases/latest/download/install_eiko_python.bat), which checks your GPU driver, installs a C++ and CUDA compiler, and sets up Python, PyTorch, and/or JAX inside a virtual environment.
+However, we recommend using the automated installer script [install_eiko_python.bat](https://github.com/sebftw/Eiko/releases/latest/download/install_eiko_python.bat), which checks your GPU driver, installs C++ and CUDA compilers, and sets up Python, PyTorch, and JAX in a virtual environment.

 See the [Python installation guide](/python/PYTHON_INSTALLATION.md) for more details and options.